RonnieSan/vue-browser-sfc/README.md

 $ npm install
 ```

-### Create and compile component
+### 2. Create and compile a component

-First, create your `.vue` file anywhere in the `src` folder.
+Create a `.vue` file anywhere in the `src` folder of the project you just created.

-Second, run the webpack compiler and point the `--env.file` argument to the .vue file you created (you don't need to add the extension)
+Then, run the webpack compiler and point the `--env.file` argument to the .vue file you created (you don't need to add the extension).
+The path should be relative to the `src` folder, so if you created your `.vue` file in the `src` folder, the path would just be the name of the file.
+For example, ff the file is located in `src/sub-folder/my-component.vue`, the path you would enter for the `--env.file` argument would be `sub-folder/my-component`.

 ``` bash
 $ webpack --env.file=path/to/my-component
 ```

 The webpack compiler runs in watch mode so any changes you make will update the compiled file.
-The compiled file will be created at the same relative path in the `dist` folder.
-So if you create a component at `src/my-component/my-rad-component.vue`, the compiled file will be located in `dist/my-component/my-rad-component.js`.
-You can now do what you want with the compiled JS file.
+Whenever you make changes to you component, as long as the webpack compiler is running, the changes will be re-compiled and saved over the same output file.
+The compiled output file will be created at the same relative path in the `dist` folder that it was located in the `src` folder.
+So if you create a component at `src/some-sub-folder/my-rad-component.vue`, the compiled file will be located in `dist/some-sub-folder/my-rad-component.js`.

+Once you've completed the development of your component and want to use it, you can take the compiled `.js` file and place it wherever you want

 Make sure you add a `name` property to the script section of the component.
 This is what will be used as the tag for your component when you use it in your app/HTML file.

 Giving your component a name property of `my-component` means you will add your component to the app as `<my-component></my-component>`.

-### Use the compiled JS file
+### 3. Use the compiled JS file

 You will still need to include VueJS on your HTML page and create a root VueJS app in order to use your component.